 Bypass Trusts

-The easiest way for a married couple to reduce estate taxes is to include a bypass trust in their wills.
+The easiest way for a married couple to reduce estate taxes is to include a bypass trust in their wills or revocable living trust.
 A bypass trust is also referred to as a credit shelter trust, an exemption equivalent trust, disclaimer trust or an A-B trust.
 A trust is a legal entity separate from the trustee or beneficiary of the trust.

 1. Maximum Use of Amounts Exempt from Estate Taxes.